wobbals/horseman/docs/index.md

   `standby` mode.
 * `launchTime`: an ISO8601 string to indicate when the job should start.
 Used primarily for capacity planning.
+* `individualStreamRecord`: Set to `true` to attempt to capture individual media streams from OpenTok subscribers.
+Note that the download for the job will come as a `.tar` archive, rather than standalone `.mp4`.

 ## Check job status